Asia LIFE University

-Asia LIFE University also known as Gospel Theological Seminary is a Christian university in Daejeon, Korea.
+Asia LIFE University (ALU), also known as Gospel Theological Seminary, is a Christian university in Daejeon, Korea.

 Asia LIFE University is based on the foundations of the Pentecostal and evangelical theology with emphasis on the Four Square Gospel of salvation, Spirit-baptism, healing and return of Christ.
 Gospel Theological Seminary, as it was known before, strives to educate Christian leaders who are dedicated to the evangelical ministry.

+The ALU is affiliated with the Foursquare Church in Korea.
+It is also a member of the Korea Association of Accredited Theological Schools and the Asia Theological Association.

+History

+Asia LIFE University was founded in 1972 as the Korea Foursquare Bible College.
+In December 1997, the Ministry of Education approved Korea Foursquare Bible College to become a theological seminary.
+The Gospel Theological Seminary opened on March 12, 1998, starting with 50 students studying for their Master of Divinity.
+On March 1, 2015, it changed its name from the Gospel Theological Seminary to Asia LIFE University.